Pensions in Germany Explained:

 Investment Knowledge

-You own a property?
+Do you own a property?
 Congratulations, you have already set the foundation for your retirement.
 In many cases, however, this is not enough to close the pension gap.
 If you live in your property yourself, you will save on rent, but that will probably not be enough, as you will still have other expenses that may not be covered by other pensions you are entitled to.

-The same applies to a property you rent out: you have a steady income from the rental payments but still have to pay your own rent and the running costs for the property.
+The same applies to a property you rent out: you have a steady income from the rental payments but still have to pay your rent and the running costs for the property.

 Discover your options for optimal retirement planning with Pensionfriend